 - feel bored,

-- worry that the two of you have nothing to talk about,
+- worry that the two of you have no mutual interests and nothing to talk about,

-- encounter a red flag (or ten) that leads you to lose interest, or
+- encounter a red flag (or ten red flags) that leads you to lose interest, or

 - don’t feel any physical chemistry with your date.

 Sometimes, you can tell beforehand that a woman might not be the best match for you.
-Other times, everything seems perfect until you have an actual date.
+Other times, everything seems perfect until you have an actual date night.

 Here are a few things you can try to maximize your compatibility with women before you meet up in person: